Table of Contents

 Origins of Thoth

-- According to one myth, Thoth was the offspring of Horus and Set (two male deities), who engaged in sexual intercourse during battle.
-Thoth was born out of this union and appeared from Set’s forehead.
-As the offspring of these deities, Thoth incorporated both the characteristics of chaos and stability, and therefore, become a god of balance.
+- According to The Contendings of Horus and Seth, Thoth was the offspring of these gods, having emerged from Seth’s forehead after Horus’ semen found its way into Seth’s interior.
+As the offspring of these deities, Thoth incorporated both the characteristics of chaos and stability and therefore, become a god of balance.

 - In another story, Thoth was born from the lips of Ra at the very beginning of creation and was known as the god without a mother.
 According to another account, Thoth was self-created, and he transformed into an Ibis, which then laid the cosmic egg from where all life sprang.

 Thoth is predominantly associated with three Egyptian goddesses.
-He was the husband of goddess Ma’at, the deity of truth, balance and equilibrium.
+He was said to be the husband of goddess Ma’at, the deity of truth, balance and equilibrium.
 Thoth was also associated with Nehmetawy, the goddess of protection.
-But most writers connected him with Seshat, the goddess of writing and the keeper of books.
+Most writers, however, connect him with Seshat, the goddess of writing and the keeper of books.

 Below is a list of the editor’s top picks featuring the statue of Thoth god.